ansible/workshops/exercises/ansible_security/2.1-enrich/README.md

 ![Check Point Gateway Name](images/check_point_gw_name.png)

-Replace the string `YOURSERVERNAME` in the playbook with your indididual name.
+Replace the string `YOURSERVERNAME` in the playbook with your individual name.

 > **Note**
 >